JenniferBuehler/PDDL4J/MODIFICATIONS.md

 - A few minor bug fixes detailed in the per-file changes list below.
 - Imporved type usage / type safety: New type support added in type/Type.java allows sub-types, like in traditional inheritance-fashion.
-  This allows for example to check whether a variable of type A can be bound to a term of type B, which is only legal if B is a subtype (or same type) of A. This involved the deletion of *pddl4j/exp/type/TypeSet.java*, as all the support is now offered in *pddl4j/exp/type/Type.java*.
-For more information about the changes, refer to the files change list below, and/or the source.
+  This allows for example to check whether a variable of type A can be bound to a term of type B, which is only legal if B is a subtype (or same type) of A. For more information about the changes, refer to the files change list of *exp/type/Type.java* and *exp/type/TypeSet.java* below, and/or the source.

 ## List of specific changes per file in the pddl4j/exp directory